 - The backups must have zero errors.

-5. Automate response
+5. Automate Response

 Another way to prevent contamination spread is to detect and respond immediately to the ransomware attack.
 In most cases, ransomware takes a minimum of 90+ days before activating and making a ransom demand.
 If your organization has a strong security posture, there are high chances that you can timely detect and prevent ransomware.